HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 }
 ```

-The function for Median gets the median value of 3 values.
+The function for Median gets the median value of 3 values:

 ```
 class Median : TernaryOperation<Double>(